phpbb/documentation/development/extensions/tutorial_notifications.rst

     */
    public static function get_item_id($data)
    {
        return $data['message_id'];
    }

 get_item_parent_id
 ------------------
-// @todo
-the id for the parent of the item it represents. eg. the topic id for a post, or a forum id for a topic, etc.
+This function should return the identifier for the parent of the item this notification belongs to.
+Usually this refers to some sort of parent entity for the `item identifier <get_item_id_>`_, like a forum, topic, post, etc..
+When the item is a topic, the parent is the forum.
+When the item is a post, the parent is the topic.
+And so on, and so forth.
+If there is no parent for the item, you can set this to zero: ``return 0;``.

 .. code-block:: php